Smoke Shops UDC Amendment

 On November 14, 2023, City of Tucson Mayor and Council approved an amendment to the Unified Development Code (UDC) to establish regulations for smoke shops.
 These regulations, which apply to all new smoke shops, created a new land use class, and established separation distances between schools, parks, and other smoke shops.
 Limits on the hours of operation for new smoke shops were also established.

 The regulations were adopted by Mayor and Council to address the negative impacts of tobacco products on public health, youth, and the community at large.
 They came after almost a year of stakeholder and public engagement, community input, and technical analysis to develop the proposal.
-The new regulations go into effect on December 14, 2023.
+The regulations went effect on December 14, 2023.

 The process to adopt the regulations included the following: